 Technically you can extend the length of your companion pass by meeting the criteria we went over above (lots of flights, lots of spending on Southwest cards, etc.).
 But the easiest way to keep your companion pass is by repeating this process over again in 2 years.

 The current fine print allows for customers to receive the signup bonuses from Southwest credit cards every 24 months.
 So if you want to do this, be sure to check your statements to see when you received the sign up bonus and confirm that 24 months have passed.
+Theoretically, if you planned on repeating this process every 2 years you would be pushing back your welcome bonus eligibility by several weeks to months each time so it won’t be exactly every 2 years in between earning a new companion pass.

 Does a Southwest Companion have to be the same person every time?